vasily-popov/emplesSwift/emplesMVP/README.md

 * It should be a plain `Swift` class and not reference any `iOS` framework classes - this makes it easier to reuse
 * it uses `Model` to fetch data source, manupulate it using `DecoratorModelProtocol` and set it to view
 * `Assembly` - injects the dependency object graph into the scene (view controller)
 * You could very easily use a DI (dependency injection) library.
-Typhoon is used here.
+[DIP](https://github.com/AliSoftware/Dip) is used here.
 * `Router` - contains navigation / flow logic from one scene (view controller) to another
 * In some communities / blog posts it might be referred to as a `FlowController`
 * It is usually referenced only by the `Presenter`